Space heating from photovoltaics

 The size of the photovoltaic system influences operating and investment costs equally.
-In general, the greater the photovoltaic output, the lower the subsequent operating costs.
-If a single-family house is equipped with a 10 kWp photovoltaic system, for example, the costs for the purchase are not even higher than the comparative variant with an air heat pump, but the operating costs (electricity, hot water and space heating) will also be significantly lower.
-In Austria, a reduction in running costs of up to 30 % can be assumed, in Germany even 45 % is possible!
+In general, the larger the photovoltaic output, the lower the subsequent operating costs.
+If, for example, a single-family house is equipped with a 10 kWp photovoltaic system, the costs for the purchase are not even higher than the comparative variant with an air-source heat pump, but the operating costs (electricity, hot water and space heating) will also be significantly lower.
+In Austria a reduction of the running costs of up to 30% can be assumed, in Germany even 45% are possible!

-Make an initial cost estimate?
+Make a first cost estimate?
 Calculate and compare savings?
-The my-PV Power-Coach will help you calculate your possible savings and design your system.
+The my-PV Power-Coach helps you to calculate your possible savings as well as the design of your system.

-saves energy costs through lower demand from the conventional and increasingly expensive electricity grid.
+saves energy costs through lower demand from the conventional and increasingly expensive power grid.

 improves the carbon footprint through self-generated solar power.